klabarbara/bank_intent/README.md

 | Full FT   | 100%             | ~93.8%     | ~93.1% | Most compute‑intensive                |

-Note: Baseline zero-shot inference also included (`baseline.py`) for reference.
-Using the frozen NLI model

 Exact metrics depend on backbone, `r/alpha`, epochs, sequence length, and other hyperparameters.
 However, the efficiency‑to‑accuracy trade‑off holds.

+<sub>Note: Baseline zero-shot inference also included (`baseline.py`) for reference.
+Using the frozen NLI model facebook/bart-large-mnli, achieved peak of 35% acc.</sub>

 ---